AsherJingkongChen/codeslide/app/cli/docs/REFERENCE.md

 5. Render `Embedded Link` in the Slide Show section with specific rules:
    - Links titled as `:slide`:
       - The source content is treated as a Markdown document
-      - Render by the rules of the Slide Show section recursively
+      - Rendered by the rules of the Slide Show section recursively
    - Links titled as `:code`:
       - The source content is treated as a plain text document
    - Links titled as `:code.<language>`: